digideskio/terms/prohibited_businesses/us.md

   </tr>
 </table>

-<h2>Products or services that are otherwise prohibited by our financial partners</h2>
+##Products or services that are otherwise prohibited by our financial partners
 <table>
   <tr>
     <td style="width:30%;">